souptik4572/Card-Dealer-App/README.md

 This is a simple app which deals card.
 It uses the https://deckofcardsapi.com/ api to fetch a new deck and randomly deals card from it till the deck gets empty.

-> This project is a part of Colt Steele's Mordern React Bootcamp
+> This project is a part of Colt Steele's Modern React Bootcamp

 # Getting Started